Numass/Riboutaid/README.md

 4. **Legal Recourse**
    - Unauthorized use, copying, or modification of this repository may result in legal action under full extent of applicable copyright law.

+---

+# Infos

+Main script is RIBOUTAID.lua (may have some bug but will always be the latest version)

+Stable script is RIBOUTAID_old.lua (this one is a version that worked well in the past)